treepeck/glicko/README.md

 evolve smoothly when matches occur at arbitrary moments instead of being<br/>
 grouped into fixed rating periods.

-Another notable modification is the introduction of bounds on the player’s rating,<br/>deviation, and volatility.
+Another notable modification is the introduction of bounds on the player's rating,<br/>
+deviation, and volatility.
 All system parameters are user-defined, making the<br/>
 system both flexible and safe.

 ## Usage